product-os/versionist/README.md

 This preset only includes commits whose `commit.subject.type` is either `feat`, `fix` or `perf`.
 It should be used in conjunction with `subjectParser`'s `angular` preset.

+### `addEntryToChangelog`

+- `prepend`

+This presets prepends the entry to the CHANGELOG file specified in `changelogFile`, taking care of not adding unnecessary blank lines between the current content and the new entry.

 Support
 -------